irskep/irskep.github.com/content/pages/pyglettutorial.md

         for obj in game_objects:
             obj.update(dt)

-The update() function takes a dt parameter because it is still not the source of the actual time step.
+The `update()` function takes a dt parameter because it is still not the source of the actual time step.

-### Calling the update function
+### Calling the `update()` function

 We need to update the objects at least once per frame.
 What's a frame?
 Well, most screens have a maximum refresh rate of 60 hertz.
 If we set our loop to run at exactly 60 hertz, though, the motion will look a little jerky because it won't match the screen exactly.
 Instead, we should have it update twice as fast, 120 times per second, to get smooth animation.

+The best way to call a function 120 times per second is to ask pyglet to do it.
-Instead of using an actual loop to update the game every frame, we let pyglet call the function at a specified interval, using no more resources than are necessary.
-The pyglet.clock module contains a number of ways to call functions periodically or at some specified time in the future.
-The one we want is pyglet.clock.schedule_interval():
+The `pyglet.clock` module contains a number of ways to call functions periodically or at some specified time in the future.
+The one we want is `pyglet.clock.schedule_interval()`:

     :::python
     pyglet.clock.schedule_interval(update, 1/120.0)

-Putting this line above pyglet.app.run() in the if \_\_name\_\_ == '\_\_main\_\_' block tells pyglet to call update() 120 times per second.
-Pyglet will pass in the elapsed time, i.e. dt, as the only parameter.
+Putting this line above `pyglet.app.run()` in the
+`if __name__ == '__main__'` block tells pyglet to call `update()` 120 times
+per second.
+Pyglet will pass in the elapsed time, i.e. `dt`, as the only parameter.

-Now when you run asteroids.py, you should see your formerly static asteroids drifting serenely across the screen, reappearing on the other side when they slide off the edge.
+Now when you run `asteroids.py`, you should see your formerly static asteroids drifting serenely across the screen, reappearing on the other side when they slide off the edge.

-### Writing the player class
+### Writing the `Player` class

 In addition to obeying the basic laws of physics, the player object needs to respond to keyboard input.
-Start by creating a game.player module, importing the appropriate modules, and subclassing PhysicalObject:
+Start by creating a game.player module, importing the appropriate modules, and subclassing `PhysicalObject`:

     :::python
     import physicalobject, resources